ksrikar1234/Graphics_API_documentation/README.md

 ## Solutions

 ### Temporary Solution :
-   Create a wrapper class to encapsulate all `OpenGL 2.1` , `OpenGL 3.3` calls into a custom Renderer API
+- Create a wrapper class to encapsulate all `OpenGL 2.1` , `OpenGL 3.3` calls into a custom Renderer API

 ### Permanent Solution :
-   Create a Proper `(RenderableEntity -> SceneRenderer)` abstraction system.
+- Create a Proper `(RenderableEntity -> SceneRenderer)` abstraction system.

 ## New Renderer_API Reference & Guidelines :
-   Create a gp_gui_class by inheriting the topology just like it is currently implemented & instead of maintaining a lot of variables , containers to store vertices, indices, color_data ,
+- Create a gp_gui_class by inheriting the topology just like it is currently implemented & instead of maintaining a lot of variables , containers to store vertices, indices, color_data ,
    surface_ids , etc
-   use RenderableEntity class to group together all required data.
+- Use RenderableEntity class to group together all required data.

 ```cpp